Jeff Casteel: Nevada

 On December 19, 2016, Casteel was announced as the new defensive coordinator and linebackers coach for the University of Nevada, Reno under head coach Jay Norvell.
 Casteel earned $225,000 annually, the most ever for a Nevada Wolf Pack football assistant coach.
 Nevada and Casteel used the 3-3-5 as the base defense.

 Personal life

-Casteel and his wife, Rosemary, have two children, Jack and Sarah.
+Casteel and his wife, Rosemary, have two children, Jake and Sarah.
 He holds bachelor's and master's degrees from California University of Pennsylvania.